 In my journey to discover the very best of nootropics I’ve found many products with a variety of formulations, from herbal to vitamin-mineral blends.
-Rarely, however, have I come across an amino acid blend which claims to aid brain health.
+Rarely, however, have I come across an amino acid blend that claims to aid brain health.

 This is what seems to make the ingredients in the brand Cebria supposedly stand out from the crowd.
 Intended to help specifically in age-related memory loss and overall cognitive health (as opposed to specific cognitive degeneration due to diseases such as Alzheimer’s, for example), Cebria is a one-of-a-kind formulation.

-There has been a huge amount of research around age-related memory loss, cognition, brain health and cures for symptoms such as brain-fog.
+There has been a huge amount of research around age-related memory loss, cognition, brain health, and cures for symptoms such as brain-fog.
 Studies on the causes of degeneration, and on the potential cures to prevent mental decline are big business.

 Imagine, someone comes up with a cure for age-related memory loss that actually works?